pycom/pycom-documentation/chapter/gettingstarted/installation/drivers.md

 ## Windows
 All our products will work out of the box for Windows 8/10/+.
-If using Windows 7, drivers to support the boards will need to be installed.
+If using Windows 7, drivers to support the Pysense/Pytrack boards will need to be installed.

-{% tabs exp="Expansion Board", pic="Pysense/Pytrack" %}

-{% content "exp" %}

-{% content "pic" %}
 ### Download

 Please download the driver software from the link below.